 On the Beach

 Deluxe Room – Curtain Bluff’s most affordable accommodations, the 18 Deluxe Rooms fill a two-story Caribbean-style villa right on Surf Beach, a short walk down a shaded pathway from the bar and restaurant.
 9 rooms are on the beach level, with spacious terraces that lead straight out on to the sand.
 Spread out on the floor above, nine more have verandas looking out over the sand and sea to the distant headland.
-All are decorated in a colourful West-Indian style, with contemporary dark-wood furniture, white bedcovers and colourful accents that evoke the colours of the sea.
+All are decorated in a colorful West-Indian style, with contemporary dark-wood furniture, white bed covers and colorful accents that evoke the colors of the sea.

 On the Bluff

 Executive Deluxe Room – Set into the rocky edge of the bluff, the 5 Executive Deluxe Rooms have same décor, bedroom and bathroom as the Executive One-bedroom Suites, but no living room.
 Their spacious terraces look out over both the sea and the resort’s Surf Beach.
 When combined with an Executive Suite (using an interconnecting door), it creates the perfect space for two couples or a family, with three different levels, a shared living room and well-separated bedrooms.

 Terrace Room – The unique Terrace room is the most popular choice for newly-weds thanks to its private location at the very top of the bluff and breathtaking views over the beach, Morris Bay and the Caribbean Sea.
 White walls, bright sea-blue fabrics, one-of-a-kind furnishings and glowing woods give the room a sense of calm, timeless sophistication.
 Its large 567-square-foot terrace with an elevated Jacuzzi is the ideal spot for private relaxation and dining.